 - Being thrown out of the car and the impact with the ground

 - Being hit with any external objects, such as loose items in the car

 - Bending or twisting your limbs in abnormal or unusual ways during the crash

-How Do I Know if I Have a Broken Bone?
+How Do I Know if I Have Broken Bones?

 After being in a car crash, you will likely know that you have a broken or fractured bone right away.
-One of the hallmarks of a broken bone is intense amounts of pain in a localized area.
-Along with severe pain, here are some signs that you may have a broken bone:
+One of the hallmarks of broken bones is intense amounts of pain in a localized area.
+Along with severe pain, here are some signs that you may have broken bones:

 - Pain that worsens when you move or touch the area

 - Inability to bear weight or put pressure on the area

 - Redness, swelling, bruising/ discoloration, and tenderness